AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 	- This solution applies to over AWS Direct Connect, Azure ExpressRoute and Internet.

 	- This solution applies to over GCP InterConnect starting from 6.3.

+	- This solution in GCP supports only one tunnel for over Internet scenario.

 For more information and benefits about CloudN, please check out the below documents: